dlgeraghty/HalloWeek/README.md

 The most simple form of it, is organised as a feedforward would be , but the connections are represented as in a graph.
 Each neuron can be activated or deactivated.

+### Brief code explanation (keys):

+* Ml5 library!
+This makes it super easy to do this otherwise complex task and allows to represent it in the browser which is a good thing.
+* P5 js!
+This allows for easy drawing and manipulation of drawings in the canvas, it is also super easy to use!
+* In this example, we want to do something similar to the magenta sketch rnn , but as we will see, there will be some key differences.
+* Key functions and values:
+  1. Preload function: value in the ```ml5.sketchRNN('value')``` is the object that we will be moldelling.
+  2. sketchRNNstart: ```sketchRNN.generate(prevPath, newPath)``` allows us to give it a certain path and then it continues from there.
+  3. All the drawing stuff is handled in the draw loop (this is all p5 js and some magic).